mxahan/mxahan.github.io/_posts/2021-05-12-DNN_Architectures_Losses_Papers.md

   - <embed src="https://mxahan.github.io/PDF_files/triplet_center_loss.pdf" width="100%" height="850px"/>

 ## 2017

+1. Ishida, T., Niu, G., Hu, W., & Sugiyama, M. (2017).
+Learning from complementary labels.
+Advances in neural information processing systems, 30.
+  - PDF formulation, risk minimization
+  - *complementary loss*: incurs a large loss if a predicted complementary label is not correct
+  - terminology: *Ordinary Label* and *complementary label*
+  - A bit strong assumption that the complementary examples are from all other classes!
+    - **I think** this is where the gradient flows to everybody
+      - Causes underfitting

 1. Lin, Tsung-Yi, Priya Goyal, Ross Girshick, Kaiming He, and Piotr Dollár.
 "Focal loss for dense object detection."
 In Proceedings of the IEEE international conference on computer vision, pp. 2980-2988.
 2017.

 1. Wang, Feng, Xiang Xiang, Jian Cheng, and Alan Loddon Yuille.
 "Normface: L2 hypersphere embedding for face verification."
 In Proceedings of the 25th ACM international conference on Multimedia, pp. 1041-1049.
 2017.